Vermont Septic Tank Regulations — WW & Potable Water Supply Rules

 - Public water supply protection areas

-Specific distances are in the Wastewater System and Potable Water Supply Rules.
-Your Licensed Designer will apply the correct isolation distances to your site.
-In Lake Champlain watershed and other phosphorus-sensitive watersheds, additional protections may layer on top of baseline rules.
+The Wastewater System and Potable Water Supply Rules specify required distances for installations.
+Your Licensed Designer will ensure the correct distances are applied to your site.
+In areas like the Lake Champlain watershed, extra protections may be added to the basic rules.

 Permit Process